 👩🍳 Pro tips

-- To help the cookies to spread, push them down with the back of your spatula, or fork, right after baking.
+To help the cookies to spread, push them down with the back of your spatula, or fork, right before or after baking.

-- Roll into balls and put on a baking sheet.
-Smash down with the back of a fork or spatula.
-Bake for 10-12 mintues.
+Step four: Roll the dough into balls and place them on a baking sheet.
+Use the back of a fork or a spatula to gently flatten them.
+Bake for 10-12 minutes, then allow the cookies to cool.

 To get crunchy cookies, before baking, push the cookie dough balls down with a fork on the cookie sheet.
 This spreads them out more and makes them bake evenly.

-I love baking my cookies to the point where you get crispy edges, but the inner part looks a little soft.
-They firm up once they’ve cooled.
+Bake the cookies for an extra 2-3 minutes, to allow them to get crispy edges, but the inner part looks a little soft.
+They firm up more once they've cooled.

 For chewy cookies, under bake them a little bit.
 Just until the cookies spread and the outer edges are slightly golden.
 Then let them sit on the baking tray for one minute before transferring them to a cooling rack.